Planning a wedding soon? These sustainable wedding dress brands are where you should start looking for your gown!

 By Mariam Ghaidan

-The sustainable design philosophy that has permeated the mainstream world of luxury fashion has also entered the realm of bridal wear, and there’s now an increasing number of designers determined to make gorgeous ethical wedding dress designs that don’t cost the earth.
-Here’s our selection of who we feel are the best and most sustainable wedding dress designers for 2015.
+The sustainable design philosophy that has permeated the mainstream world of luxury fashion has also entered the realm of bridal wear.
+There is now an increasing number of designers determined to make gorgeous ethical wedding dresses that don’t cost the earth, literally.